everx-labs/common/README.md

 ## Execute smart contract:

-After build project you can use "execute" util from target/release/execute or target/debug/execute for execute your contract\n
+After build project you can use **execute** util from target/release/execute or target/debug/execute for execute your contract
 Commands (by unix example):
 ```
 ./execute your_contract_file